MukherJeenius/KillSwitchElectronicGuitar/README.md

 I already own an electric guitar, but what if I turned my Acoustic into an electric guitar so I have 2 electric guitars.
+Also a passive buzzer is used to play melodies or rhythmic signals that are programmed into the Raspberry Pi Pico.
+The piezo disc then picks up these sounds and sends them to the amplifier, enabling the system to work as an inbuilt melody generator or programmed metronome.
 <img width="1042" height="707" alt="image" src="https://github.com/user-attachments/assets/beb4fa82-aba3-4694-89f8-042feefed0a4" />

 <img width="683" height="594" alt="image" src="https://github.com/user-attachments/assets/30aedad8-d542-492c-8087-63b86b9a3d46" />